axelmukwena/notes/README.md

-# notes
-How to do things
+Notes on how to execute repetititve tasks